- Home

 - Be sure to double check your funding source once a year.
 Remember, if you add a source (bank account), the Fidelity system takes up to 10 business days to confirm the accuracy to make the account available.

-- While SCP has a "repeat contribution" function, it is highly recommended that whomever is entering contributions use the current payroll report to confirm any additions or changes to staff salary deferrals.
-The ACC plan allows deferrals to begin or change at any payroll interval and it is the responsibility of the employer to insure the contributions--particularly salary deferrals--are correct.
+- While SCP has a "repeat contribution" function, it is highly recommended that whoever is entering contributions, use the current payroll report to confirm any additions or changes to staff salary deferrals.
+The ACC plan allows deferrals to begin or change at any payroll interval and it is the responsibility of the employer to ensure the contributions--particularly salary deferrals--are correct.

 - Salary deferrals should be contributed to a participant's retirement plan within three days of each payroll.
 They can't be pre-paid and should not be held longer than necessary to facilitate contributions being made.